-COAST staff will screen proposals for eligibility (see Section 2) and completeness.
+• COAST staff will screen proposals for eligibility (see Section 2) and completeness.
 Incomplete or ineligible applications may not be evaluated or considered for funding at the sole discretion of COAST.

-3.2.4 Peer review
+3.2.4 Peer review conducted by mail/email

-- Each proposal will be evaluated against the Evaluation Criteria (see Section 4) by individuals with demonstrated expertise in the relevant topic area or discipline (no more than two reviewers shall be from the CSU). - Applicants will be required in their proposal to identify 10 (four from within the CSU and six from outside the CSU) such experts.
+- Each proposal will be evaluated against the Evaluation Criteria (see Section 4) by no less than five individuals (no more than two from within the CSU) with demonstrated expertise in the relevant topic area or discipline. - Applicants will be required in their proposal to identify 10 (four from within the CSU and six from outside the CSU) such experts.
 Proposers may also designate persons they would prefer not to review the proposal, indicating why.
 COAST may draw from the applicant's list or may use other methods to determine appropriate individuals to conduct the aforementioned peer review.
 The determination of the individuals to conduct the peer review is at the sole discretion of COAST. - All reviewers will be required to state that they do not have a conflict of interest in reviewing any proposals.
 All applicants and individuals who participate in the review of submitted applications are subject to state and federal conflict of interest laws. - Applicants will receive copies of all reviews with the reviewers' identifying information removed.